Employment Reference Check Response Letter Examples

 Should I include performance details in a reference check?
 Toggle answer

 Only if your company policy allows it and the information is factual, relevant and supportable.
-If policy limits references to dates and job title, do not add informal opinions just because the requester asks.
+If policy limits references to dates and job title, do not add informal opinions even if the requester asks.

 Can I refuse to answer a reference request?
 Toggle answer